 How to Spot a Termite Infestation in Your Home

 Termites cause major damage when left untreated– especially in Australia, where many varieties of termites are present throughout the year.
-You may think you have any pests under control in your home, but just because you do not see them doesn’t mean they don’t exist.
+You may think you have the pests in your home under control, but just because you do not see them doesn’t mean they don’t exist.
 Termites are sneaky and often exist within homes for months or longer before homeowners begin to recognise their impact.

 It’s better to know what to look out for so you can stop the problem before it starts.
-Knowing what termites look like, how to differentiate between them, and what sort of symptoms they cause is an important first step in termite treatment and managing infestation.
+Knowing what termites look like, how to differentiate between them, and what sort of symptoms they cause is an important first step in termite treatment and managing infestations.

 What Types of Termites Exist in Australia?